Kyle Fletcher: Consejo Mundial de Lucha Libre (2024–present)

-At Consejo Mundial de Lucha Libre (CMLL)'s event Viernes Espectacular, Fletcher lost his ROH World Television Championship to Atlantis Jr..
-On 17 July 2024, he was announced as a participant in the 2024 Grand Prix.
-On 19 August 2024, Kyle Fletcher teamed with Rocky Romero and Robbie X losing against Místico, Atlantis Jr. and Templario at the Arena Puebla.
-On 23 August 2024 at the CMLL Grand Prix Internacional 2024 he was eliminated by Atlantis Jr..
+Fletcher made his debut for Consejo Mundial de Lucha Libre (CMLL) on 28 June 2024, where he lost his ROH World Television Championship to Atlantis Jr..
+On 17 July, he was announced as a participant in that year's International Grand Prix tournament.
+During the torneo cibernetico on 23 August, Fletcher eliminated Euforia and Místico, before being the third to last wrestler eliminated by Atlantis Jr.

 Personal life

 Fletcher has cited Jeff Hardy as an early inspiration for wanting to become a professional wrestler.
 In June 2023, Fletcher confirmed his relationship with fellow wrestler Skye Blue on social media.